dhall-lang/dhall-lang/README.md

   <meta charset="UTF-8">
 </head>

-Dhall is a programmable configuration language that is not Turing-complete
+Dhall is a programmable configuration language that is *intentionally* not Turing-complete

 You can think of Dhall as: JSON + functions + types + imports